On finite groups whose coprime graph is a divisor graph: Preliminaries

 \begin{lemma} If both $\Gamma_1$ and $\Gamma_2$ are divisor graphs, then $\Gamma_1 \cup \Gamma_2$ is also a divisor graph. \end{lemma}

 The following result is derived from \cite{Char} and also appears in \cite{Fr}.

 \begin{lemma}{\rm (\cite[Theorem 3.1 ]{Fr})} Every bipartite graph is a divisor graph. \end{lemma}

 Vinh \cite{Vi} showed that divisor graphs have arbitrary order and size.
 In particular, he gave a simple proof for the following theorem.
-In fact, the following characterization of divisor graphs is due to Chartran, Muntean, Saenpholpant and Zhang \cite{Char}.
+Indeed, the following depiction of divisor graphs is due to Chartran, Muntean, Saenpholpant and Zhang \cite{Char}.

 \begin{thm}{\rm (\cite[Theorem 2]{Vi})} A graph $\Gamma$ is a divisor graph if and only if there exists an orientation $\mathcal{D}$ on $\Gamma$ such that if $(x, y), (y, z)$ are directed edges of $\mathcal{D}$ then so is $(x, z)$, that is, $\Gamma$ is a transitive orientation of $\Gamma$. \end{thm}